kimsiang/BelleAnalyzer/README.md

 ./ana input.script

 where input.script is filled with paths to the root files you want to analyze.
-Example here is the file exp55_XK.root stored in ../data/ folder
+Example here is the file exp55_XK.root stored in ../data/ folder.